DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 	- **Source Type**: Select *Reference Data*.
 	- **Source**: Select *Use blob storage from current subscription*.
 	- **Storage Account**: Select the storage account that contains your product catalog file.
-	- **Container**: Select the container that contains your product catalog file (eg: processeddata).
+	- **Container**: Select the container that contains your product catalog file (eg: partsunlimited).
-	- **path pattern**: Enter the path that contains your product catalog file (eg: productcatalog.json).
+	- **path pattern**: Enter the path that contains your product catalog file (eg: productcatalog/productcatalog.json).
 	- **Date Format**: Needs to be non-editable
 	- **Time Format**: Needs to be non-editable
 	- **Event Serialization Format**: JSON.